Vmlweb/MEAN/README.md

 ## Testing

-You can execute your unit tests that from the `tests` directory.
+You can execute your unit tests in the `tests` directory like so.
+(Test database will be reset each execution)

 ```bash
 grunt test
 ```

-The test server will be wiped each time and the database populated with any JSON files in the `mocks` directory.
+Put any mock object setup or database population in the `mocks` directory as these will be executed first.

 ## Logger